 The cemetery was originally known as “The Parramatta Burial Ground” and is Australia’s oldest surviving European cemetery.
-Once established in January 1790 in an old stock paddock on the outskirts of Parramatta, the land of the Darug People’s Burramattagal clan, the cemetery became the final resting place of more than 50 First Fleeters, a multitude of convicts, soldiers, pioneers and colonial elites who were immortalised in place names in Parramatta and surrounds, Governors’ wives, women and children who died at the Parramatta Female Factory, orphans who passed away at the Orphan Schools at Parramatta and Liverpool, as well as patients from the nearby convict hospitals and various mental health institutions in the colony — to highlight just a few major groups that are well represented in this historic cemetery.
+Once established in January 1790 in an old stock paddock on the outskirts of Parramatta, the land of the Dharug People’s Burramattagal clan, the cemetery became the final resting place of more than 50 First Fleeters, a multitude of convicts, soldiers, pioneers and colonial elites who were immortalised in place names in Parramatta and surrounds, Governors’ wives, women and children who died at the Parramatta Female Factory, orphans who passed away at the Orphan Schools at Parramatta and Liverpool, as well as patients from the nearby convict hospitals and various mental health institutions in the colony — to highlight just a few major groups that are well represented in this historic cemetery.
 The cemetery is also the most likely burial place of Dicky Bennelong, the son of Woollarawarre Bennelong and Boorong, and first husband of Maria Lock.

 Initially a non-denominational cemetery, St. John’s is a place of diversity that provides a more nuanced view of the early colony and the town of Parramatta specifically, with Aboriginal, Jewish, Chinese, Indian, Muslim, Romani, African American, German, Dutch, and French people buried here as well as British Anglicans.
 This State Heritage listed site, then, is significant not just for Parramatta, New South Wales, or even Australian history, but for World History.